 Leadership: One of the amazing things St. Mary's School excels at is providing quality leadership opportunities for its students over their foundational elementary years.
 Student's are exposed to numerous age-appropriate leadership opportunities to public speak, organize, perform, and host the vast majority of events we have at the school during the year.

-The school boasts an extensive band program starting in grade four with recorders.
+The school boasts an extensive band program starting in grade three with recorders.
 The grade five and six classes each become a complete band with all students playing an instrument of their choice for these two years.
-Mr. Cameron leads our band program and each class puts on various concerts throughout the year.
+Mrs. Fer leads our band program and each class puts on various concerts throughout the year.

 In our primary grades, we teach combined French/Music classes weekly!